HolyCorn-Software/html-hc/html-hc-changes.md

 .

-Fixed minor bug with the refresh module, caused by the transpiler, in compatibility mode.
+Improved logic of re-using widgets, by the pluralWidgetProperty.